Updated October 2023

 Air samples are collected through the NOAA/GML global air sampling network, including a cooperative program for the carbon gases which provides samples from 40-50 global background air sites, including measurements at 5 degree latitude intervals from ship routes (see Figure 1).
 Beginning in 1980 global averages are calculated for CO2 based on a subset of sampling sites in the marine boundary layer (“MBL”) that give access to well-mixed clean air with minimal influence from local vegetation and from nearby human activities.
 Weekly data are used from the MBL sites to create a smoothed north-south latitude profile [Masarie and Tans, 1995] from which a global surface average is calculated (See: gml.noaa.gov/ccgg/trends/global.html).
 We started using the MBL for CH4 in 1983, and for N2O in 2001.
 Before those dates the air samples came from atmospheric sampling networks with fewer sites and from snow and ice.

 The growth rate of methane is less monotonic, it slowed from 1983 until 1999, consistent with its concentration approaching steady-state, assuming no trend in CH4 chemical lifetime.
 Superimposed on this decline is significant inter-annual variability in growth rates [Dlugokencky et al., 1998, 2003].
 From 1999 to 2006, the atmospheric CH4 burden was nearly constant, but since 2007 globally averaged CH4 has started increasing again.
 Causes for the increase during 2007-2008 include warm temperatures in the Arctic in 2007 and increased precipitation in the tropics during 2007 and 2008 [Dlugokencky et al., 2009].
 Isotopic measurements argue for a continuing increase of microbial emissions after 2008 (e.g., likely from wetlands, agriculture and waste disposal) [Schaefer et al., 2016; Nisbet et al., 2019; Schwietzke et al. 2016].
 Since 2014, the global within-year increase (1 Jan to 31 Dec) in methane has become even larger, averaging 9.2 ± 2.2 ppb/yr through 2019 compared to an average annual increase of 5.7 ± 1.1 ppb/yr in the preceding seven years 2007-2013.
-The next decade we are in started out with two successive record increases, 15.0 ppb during 2020 and 18.3 ppb in 2021 (https://gml.noaa.gov/ccgg/trends_ch4/).
+The average annual increase for the first three years of this decade, 2020-2022, was 15.8 ppb yr-1, the highest value in our record (https://gml.noaa.gov/ccgg/trends_ch4/).
 The observed 13C/12C isotopic ratio trend of CH4 suggests that the major sources of these accelerations are microbial [Lan et al., 2021].

 The globally representative values of CO2, CH4, and N2O from 1800 to the present that will be used for the radiative forcing calculations shown below in Table 2 and in Figure 3 are downloadable here.